| The

-two Fervant Class Torpedo Boat Destroyers were built by Hanna Donald and
+two Fervent Class Torpedo Boat Destroyers were built by Hanna Donald and

 Wilson, Paisley Scotland. in 1895.
 These boats originally had only one